Join me as we look at an amplifier I’ve been meaning to write about for years – the incredible Sansui AU-20000.

 Issues & ‘Recappers’

 Like many of the complex jobs I work on, this amplifier had been elsewhere before I got to work on it, not surprising given its age.
-There are a few recappers here in WA and this AU-20000, unfortunately, visited one of the worst of them before coming to me, a business featured prominently in the Hall of Shame, and who just lost a significant court case for ruining valuable equipment, earlier this year.
+There are a few recappers here in WA and this AU-20000 unfortunately visited one of the worst of them before coming to me.
+This business features prominently in the Hall of Shame and just lost a significant court case here in Perth for ruining an owner’s valuable hi-fi equipment, earlier this year.

-The owner of the AU-20000 is a customer of mine from way back, so why then did this irreplaceable amplifier go elsewhere first?
-Because I was fully booked.
-I understand that waiting can be a problem, but this Sansui AU-20000 repair illustrates precisely why waiting is a good idea, and why everything I’ve ever said about the right approach, the right people etc is so important.
+The owner of the AU-20000 has been a customer of mine from the early days, so why did this irreplaceable amplifier go elsewhere before I saw it?
+Because I was fully booked when the customer wanted it looked at.
+I understand that waiting can be a problem, but this Sansui AU-20000 repair perfectly illustrates why waiting for someone you trust is a very good idea.
+Everything I’ve ever said about the right approach and the right people being so important is encapsulated in this and many other similar examples.

-I generally refuse to work on equipment that has been to the worst recappers, including the character that worked on this one, so please don’t be offended if I decline to help with a piece of equipment – here’s why.
-In some cases though, for customers like Shaughan who I know will not hassle me to get the work done, I am happy to make an exception.
+These days, I generally reject equipment that has been to the usual recappers, including the individual who worked on this one, (here’s why) so please don’t be offended if I decline to help with a piece of equipment.
+In some cases though, where the stakes are higher like with this ultra-rare AU-20000 and for customers like Shaughan who I know won’t hassle me to get the work done, I am happy to make an exception.

 This amplifier went for repair with issues and came back with a bunch of new capacitors, many original dead capacitors in harder-to-reach places, and failed shortly thereafter, never again coming out of protection until I repaired her, in September 2024.